Major scrub fire breaks out in Wānaka, moving uphill fast - NZ Herald

 "Apparently it started on the lake side of the road, but has jumped the road and is well involved now," she told the Herald.

-People are being asked to avoid the area, and not to fly drones in the area due to the presence of helicopters.
+People are being asked to avoid the area, and not to fly drones in the area because of the presence of helicopters.

-"There have been reports of drones operating near the fire, this is exceptionally dangerous with helicopters in the air and they need to be grounded immediately," Fire and Emergency said.
+"There have been reports of drones operating near the fire.
+This is exceptionally dangerous with helicopters in the air and they need to be grounded immediately," Fire and Emergency said.

 - with ODT